Last updated on September 27th, 2021 at 09:26 am

 Today, the Sumatran Rhino can only be found in the Indonesian islands of Sumatra and Borneo.
 Since Indonesia and Malaysia produce more than 85% of the world’s palm oil, their habitat continues to decline due to clear-cutting.
 With a staggering 80 Sumatran Rhinos left on Earth, it is critical to put our best efforts forward in protecting them.
 On top of that, because of their extremely low population, it is incredibly difficult to find a mate for reproduction.
 It has been stated that only two captive females have successfully reproduced in the last 15 years.

 Did you know that humans share about 98% of our genes with chimpanzees, making them our closest cousins?
 Due to deforestation and poaching, chimpanzees have already disappeared from four countries: Gambia, Burkina Faso, Togo and Benin.
-At the beginning of the century, it was estimated that over 1 million chimpanzees roamed Earth.
+In the early 1900s, it was estimated that over 1 million chimpanzees roamed Earth.
 Today, estimates predict only 172,00-300,000 chimpanzees are left, classifying them as an endangered species.

 Did you know, Mountain Gorillas live at elevations between 8,000 to 13,000 feet in the mountainous forests of Rwanda and Uganda?
 Although Mountain Gorillas have thick fur to protect them from below-freezing temperatures, they can only stay at high elevation climates for short periods of time.
 Due to new infrastructure and buildings by humans, Mountain Gorillas have been forced to live in even higher elevations for longer periods of time, sometimes in deadly conditions.